patricklsamson/patricklsamson/README.md

 - 🎓 BS AeEng. degree holder but is now in the world of Software Engineering as a graduate from Avion School 👨‍💻
 - 🌱 I’m open to learn anything about Web Development
-- 💬 Ask me about what I know in front end
+- 💬 Ask me about what I know in full-stack web development
 - 😄 Pronouns: he / him / his
 - ⚡ Fun fact: Started learning about HTML out of boredom during childhood.
   Marquees are fun!